 - 2. The Textbook Website (Coursemate) developed by the Publisher of the Textbook has additional resources that students will find useful in BIO A02.
 An access code is included in the purchase. - 3.
-The Lab Manual, which is required for all Lab Practicals is:

-Olaveson M, Rush S., Gladilina E., Marushia, R. 2013.
-BIO A02S - Life on earth: form, function and interactions - Lab Manual for Summer 2013.
-Toronto, Ontario: University of Toronto Scarborough Printing Services.
-133 p.There are major changes in the new Lab Manual.
-Photocopies of old, and now out-of-date, lab manuals are NOT ACCEPTABLE.
+The Lab Manual, which is required for all Lab Practicals is: - Rush S., Gladilina E., Condy, C.,2014.
+BIO A02H3 Y Life on earth: form, function and interactions Lab Manual for Summer 2014.
+Toronto, Ontario: University of Toronto Scarborough Printing Services. .
+There are changes in the Summer 2014 Lab Manual.
+Photocopies of old, and now out- of- date, lab manuals are NOT ACCEPTABLE.